Teen Wolf: Plot

-Scott Howard, a 17-year-old high school student, lives in a small town in Nebraska.
+Scott Howard, a 17-year-old high school student, lives in Beacontown, Nebraska.
 His only claim to popularity is playing for the Beavers, his school's unsuccessful basketball team.
 Scott fawns after Pamela Wells even though she is dating his rival Mick, who plays for the Dragons, a dominant opposing team that bullies him on the court.
 He is also oblivious to the affections of his childhood friend Boof.

 After startling changes such as long hair sprouting on his hands and chest, Scott decides to quit the team, but his coach, Finstock, changes his mind.
 After Scott scores a keg, he and his best friends, Stiles and Lewis, go to a party, where Scott and Boof end up alone in a closet as the result of a game.
 When they begin kissing, Scott accidentally claws Boof’s back.
 When he returns home, he transforms into a werewolf.
 His father Harold, also a werewolf, explains this is a family curse and he had hoped Scott would not inherit it.

 Scott reveals his secret to Stiles, who agrees to keep quiet, but when Scott becomes stressed on the basketball court, he becomes the Wolf and helps the team win their first game in three years.
 Scott gains popularity as the high school is overwhelmed with 'Wolf Fever'.
 He is also alienated from Boof and his friend Lewis, who is scared of him.
 The basketball team goes on a winning streak, but his teammates resent him as he hogs the ball during games.